-Metal-to-metal contact surfaces should be cleaned and lubricated with 0282A2048P009.
-This grease is available packaged in a pint can to provide cleanliness and prevent oxidation.
+Metal-to-metal contact surfaces should be cleaned and lubricated with 0282A2048P009 grease to provide cleanliness and prevent oxidation.

 Electrical primary contact surfaces also require periodic lubrication to inhibit oxidation and minimize friction.
 At each inspection and maintenance interval, do the following: